 Types of Industrial Waste

 Industrial waste can be hazardous or non-hazardous.
-Both, however, can cause substantial damage to the environment if not properly managed.
-Below are some common types of industrial waste that can be hazardous to human life and the environment.
+Both, however, can cause a substantial environmental impact if not properly managed.
+Below are some common kinds of waste that can be hazardous to human life and the environment.

 Though the term “industrial waste” includes several different types, one of the most common is industrial solid waste.
-Each year, American industries generate and dispose of about 7.6 billion tons of industrial solid waste.
+Each year, American industries generate and dispose of a significant amount of waste - about 7.6 billion tons of industrial solid waste.

 According to the Resource Conservation and Recovery Act, solid waste can be generated by manufacturing processes such as: